alphagov/static/doc/surveys.md

 There are sections of the site that should not show any surveys and these can be controlled via the `GOVUK.userSurveys.pathInBlacklist` function in `app/assets/javascripts/surveys.js`.
 They are also never shown on "done" pages which can be controlled via the `GOVUK.userSurveys.userCompletedTransaction` function in the same file.

+Once a user takes the survey (clicks the link or fills in their email address and submits the form) we set a cookie to say they've taken it (we don't know they've actually taken it, but we assume their interaction means they have).
+This cookie is used to make sure we don't show that survey to the user again for ~4 months (120 days).
+We also record a session cookie that counts how many times the user has been shown a given survey and if they have already seen it two times we don't show it to them again.

 ## Example

 ```javascript